kubeshop/testkube/docs/tests-creating.md

 # Tests

-Let's assume a quite big IT department where there is a frontend team and backend team, everything is deployed on Kubernetes cluster, and each team is responsible for their part of work.
-Frontend engineers test their code with the use of Cypress testing framework, but backend engineers prefer simpler tools like Postman, they have a lot of Postman collections defined and want to run them against Kubernetes cluster, unfortunately, some of their services are not exposed externally.
+Let's assume a large IT department with a frontend team and a backend team, everything is deployed on Kubernetes clusters, and each team is responsible for its own part of the work.
+The frontend engineers test their code with the use of the Cypress testing framework, but the backend engineers prefer simpler tools like Postman.
+They have a lot of Postman collections defined and want to run them against Kubernetes cluster, but, unfortunately, some of their services are not exposed externally.

-There is also some QA leader who is responsible for release trains and wants to be sure that before release all tests are green.
-The one issue is that he needs to create pipelines that orchestrate all teams tests into some common platform.
+The Quality Assurance manager is responsible for release success and needs to be sure that all tests are successful before the release.
+To do this with the above multiple tool testing process, pipelines must be created to orchestrate each team's tests into some common platform.

-... it would be so easy if all of them have used TestKube.
-Each team can run their tests against clusters easily on their own, and the QA manager can create Test resources and add test scripts written by all teams.
+Testkube simplifies this process.
+Each team can run their tests against clusters easily on their own, and the QA manager can create test resources and add test scripts written by all teams.

-`Tests` stand for orchestration, orchestration of different test steps like e.g. script execution, delay, or other (future) steps.
+`Tests` stand for orchestration, orchestration of different test steps like script execution, delay, or other (future) steps.

-# Tests creation
+## **Test Creation**

-Creating tests is really simple - you need to write down test definition in json file and then pass it to `testkube` `kubectl` plugin.
+Creating tests is really simple.
+Define the test in a JSON file and then pass it to the `testkube` `kubectl` plugin.

-example test file could look like this:
+An example test file might look like this:

 ```sh
 echo '